jacobp100/cssta/README.md

 In `cssta-demo` you can,

 * Run `npm start` for dev mode.
-* Run `npm run babel-cssta` for prod build, and see output in `styles.css` and `./cssta-dist`.
+* Run `npm run build-cssta` for prod build, and see output JS and CSS files in `./dist`.

 # TODO

 * Scope animation names
-* Custom CSS output directory
 * Can we do better than forcing the user to delete the CSS file before every run?
-* Throw errors on interpolation
 * Tests